Top 5 This Week

 Lower Town: Place Royale and Petit-Champlain

-Place Royale, at the foot of the cliff in the Lower Town, is the site of Samuel de Champlain’s original settlement of 1608 — the oldest commercial district in North America, now beautifully restored.
-The Notre-Dame-des-Victoires church (built 1688) is the oldest stone church in North America still in use.
-The Musée de la Civilisation, a few steps away, is one of the finest museums in Canada — its permanent collection explores Quebecois history, First Nations cultures, and world civilizations with extraordinary depth and excellent bilingual signage.
-The Rue du Petit-Champlain, a pedestrianized street of boutiques, cafés, and restaurants carved into the base of the cliff, is irresistibly charming despite its popularity — at Christmas, with lights strung between the buildings and snow on the cobblestones, it’s genuinely magical.
-The funicular or the Breakneck Stairs provide the most dramatic ascent back to the Upper Town.
+Place Royale, at the foot of the cliff in the Lower Town, marks the site of Samuel de Champlain’s original settlement of 1608, the oldest commercial district in North America and now beautifully restored.
+The Notre-Dame-des-Victoires church, built in 1688, is the oldest stone church in North America still in use.
+A few steps away, the Musée de la Civilisation ranks among the finest museums in Canada; its permanent collection explores Quebecois history, First Nations cultures, and world civilizations with extraordinary depth and excellent bilingual signage.
+The Rue du Petit-Champlain, a pedestrianized lane of boutiques, cafés, and restaurants carved into the base of the cliff, keeps its charm despite the crowds.
+At Christmas, with lights strung between the buildings and snow on the cobblestones, it is hard to beat.
+For the return climb to the Upper Town, the funicular or the Breakneck Stairs make the most dramatic ascent.

 The Plains of Abraham and the Fortifications

-The Plains of Abraham — formally Battlefields Park — is the large plateau above the Lower Town where the Battle of the Plains of Abraham was fought on September 13, 1759, lasting all of 15 minutes but deciding the fate of North America.
-The British forces under General Wolfe defeated the French under Montcalm; both commanders died in the battle.
-The result transferred Quebec from French to British control and ultimately produced the bicultural Canada that exists today.
-The park itself is a beautiful green space popular with joggers and picnickers, and the Musée des Plaines d’Abraham tells the battle’s story with excellent multimedia presentations.
-The star-shaped fortifications of the city — the only remaining fortified city walls in North America north of Mexico — are free to walk, stretching 4.6 kilometers around the Upper Town perimeter.
+The Plains of Abraham, formally Battlefields Park, is the broad plateau above the Lower Town where the Battle of the Plains of Abraham was fought on September 13, 1759.
+The decisive musket fighting was over in barely fifteen minutes, yet it settled the fate of North America: British forces under General Wolfe broke the French line under Montcalm, and both commanders were mortally wounded.
+The outcome transferred Quebec from French to British control and ultimately produced the bicultural Canada that exists today.
+The park is a beautiful green space popular with joggers and picnickers, and the Musée des Plaines d’Abraham tells the battle’s story through excellent multimedia presentations.
+The city’s star-shaped ramparts, the only remaining fortified city walls in North America north of Mexico, are free to walk and stretch 4.6 kilometres around the Upper Town perimeter.

 The Authentic Quebec Table: What to Eat

-Quebec cuisine is rooted in the traditions of rural French Canada — hearty, warming, deeply flavored, and entirely distinct from Parisian French cooking.
+Quebec cuisine is rooted in the traditions of rural French Canada — hearty, warming, deeply flavoured, and entirely distinct from Parisian French cooking.
 Essential experiences:

 • Poutine: French fries with fresh cheese curds (which must squeak when you eat them — if they don’t squeak, they’re not fresh) and rich brown gravy.
 A proper poutine at a Quebec casse-croûte (snack bar) is a different animal from the versions served elsewhere.
 Chez Ashton in Quebec City is the local institution.